NewcoderM/noprocfile-noruntimetxt/README.md

 ## Credits:

-This project was inspired from code institute project Love Math which was written in Java.
-And I took it from there.
+This project was inspired from code institute project [Love Math](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+3/courseware/2d651bf3f23e48aeb9b9218871912b2e/234519d86b76411aa181e76a55dabe70/) where the functions of a calculator were presented and explained but which in Javascript.
+I took it from there to create my python project. mockup was generated from [techsini.com](https://techsini.com/multi-mockup/index.php) Flowchart of logic was created with[Flodia Diagrams](https://www.bezapps.com/)

 ## Aknowledgement: